 Physical Properties of Acid

 There are the following physical properties of an acid:

-- Acids are mostly sour in taste the most common sour taste acid is vinegar.
+- Acids are primarily sour; the most common horrible taste acid is vinegar.

-- Most acids are easily soluble in water however there are some exceptions.
+- Most acids are readily soluble in water.
+However, there are some exceptions.

 - It turns the blue litmus paper to red.

-- Acids have a pH lower than seven, lower the pH is stronger will be the acid.
+- Acids have a pH lower than seven; the lower the pH is more vital the acid will be.

 - Acids produce carbon dioxide and water when reacting with carbonates.